-4.3.2 The CAB shall conform to MSC requirements in the case of a conflict with ISO 17065.
+- 4.3.2 The CAB shall conform to MSC requirements in the case of a conflict with ISO 17065. - 4.3.3 The CAB should note that the accreditation body will apply the requirements of the following Accreditation Auditing Practices Group (AAPG) documents when undertaking accreditation assessments: - a.
+Auditing the CAB Impartiality Committee.

-- 4.3.3 The CAB should note that the accreditation body will apply the requirements of the following Accreditation Auditing Practices Group (AAPG) documents when undertaking accreditation assessments: - a.
-Auditing the CAB Impartiality Committee. - Key criteria for assessing the competency of CABs and their ability to deliver credible results. - 4.3.4 The CAB shall have a policy showing its support for the aims and objectives of the MSC. - 4.3.4.1 The CAB's actions shall conform to the policy. - 4.3.5 The CAB shall follow the normative documents in full if applicable. - 4.3.6 In line with ISO 17065 4.6 b), the CAB shall make available on request the following information on the fees charged to clients: - a.
+- Key criteria for assessing the competency of CRBs and their ability to deliver credible results. - 4.3.4 The CAB shall have a policy showing its support for the aims and objectives of the MSC. - 4.3.4.1 The CAB's actions shall conform to the policy. - 4.3.5 In line with ISO 17065 4.6 b), the CAB shall make available on request the following information on the fees charged to clients: - a.
 For CoC audits: - i.
 The audit fee charged for single site audits. - ii.
 Additional auditor time (applicable when the total audit time exceeds 1 day). - iii.
 The certificate fee (for when any new certificates are issued). - iv.
 Travel time to and from the audit. - v.
 Travel expenses to and from the audit. - vi.
-An additional note that Group and CFO audits will be quoted on an individual basis. - b.
+An additional note that group and CFO audits will be quoted on an individual basis. - b.
 For fisheries assessments: - i.
 An indicative average assessment personnel day rate.

-Guidance 4.3.6.b.i
+Guidance 4.3.5.b.i